 To measure this KPI, take the AP department’s total expenditures and divide that by the total number of invoices processed for the same time period.

-Payment errors, team member performance, discounts captured, technology utilization, and fees mitigated all play important roles in keeping this cost as low as possible.
+Payment errors, team member performance, discounts captured, technology utilization, and fees mitigated play important roles in keeping invoice processing low.

 Top Payment Methods

-While tracking the top payment methods, organizations must also measure their preferred payment KPI – electronic vs non-electronic payments - to other forms of payment such as check or credit card.
+While tracking the top payment methods, organizations must also measure their preferred payment KPI (electronic payments) to other forms of payment such as checks or credit cards.

 Average Time to Approve Invoices

 Track the average time it takes to approve invoices for payment.
-Take it a step further and break this time down to track each step of the process:
+Also, AP leaders may take it a step further and break the approval time down to track each step of the process:

 - Data entry